15 Top-Rated Things to Do in Bridgeport, CT

 Captain's Cove Seaport is the place to be on a warm, sunny day.
 A family-owned waterfront destination, this fun spot has it all: a marina, boardwalk, shops, restaurant, and a stellar (and breezy) view of Black Rock Harbor.
 Not surprisingly, it's one of the best places to visit in Bridgeport in summer.

-Whether you're looking to cool off with a refreshing beverage, mow down on some tasty fish and chips, or enjoy an evening of outdoor entertainment, you'll find it all and more at this family-friendly seaport.
+Whether you're looking to cool off with a refreshing beverage, mow down on some tasty fish and chips, or enjoy an evening of outdoor entertainment, you'll find it all and more at this family-friendly attraction.

 Save room for a treat from Tabitha's Ice Cream, a mouthwateringly good place to tempt your sweet tooth.
 Note: The seaport's restaurant is closed on Mondays, and the Boardwalk shops are closed Monday and Tuesday and open at 1pm Wednesday through Sunday.